Books by Debi Bower available on Amazon - shop now

 The Veterans Memorial at the Rochester Community War Memorial

 The Blue Cross Arena’s lower level features a tranquil Veterans Memorial, paying tribute to local armed services and offering the community a space for reflection on the sacrifices of those who came before them.
-The memorial is open to the public Monday through Friday (except for holidays), from 11 a.m. to 3 p.m., and during evening and weekend Blue Cross Arena events.
-If the building is closed, you can peek through the window from the riverside park near Broad Street.
+Public access may vary, so check current building hours or visit during arena events.
+If the building is closed, you can still peek through the window from the riverside park near Broad Street.
 Get Directions

 Beikirch Park Vietnam Memorial